OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 A common partition layout contains a `/boot` partition, a partition for the root filesystem `/`, a swap partition, and a partition for the `/home` directory tree.

-It is more difficult to resize a partition after the fact than during install/creation time.
+It is more difficult to resize a partition after installing the OS.

 #### common disk types

-SATA (Serial Advanced Technology Attachment) - SATA disks were designed to replace the old IDE (Integrated Drive Electronics) drives.
+- SATA (Serial Advanced Technology Attachment) - SATA disks were designed to replace the old IDE (Integrated Drive Electronics) drives.
 They offer a smaller cable size (7 pins), native hot swapping, and faster and more efficient data transfer.
 They are seen as SCSI devices.

-SCSI (Small Computer Systems Interface) - SCSI disks range from narrow (8 bit bus) to wide (16 bit bus), with a transfer rate from about 5 MB per second (narrow, standard SCSI) to about 160 MB per second (Ultra-Wide SCSI-3).
+- SCSI (Small Computer Systems Interface) - SCSI disks range from narrow (8 bit bus) to wide (16 bit bus), with a transfer rate from about 5 MB per second (narrow, standard SCSI) to about 160 MB per second (Ultra-Wide SCSI-3).
 SCSI has numerous versions such as Fast, Wide, and Ultra, Ultrawide.

-SAS (Serial Attached SCSI) - SAS uses a newer point-to-point protocol, has a better performance than SATA disks and is better suited for servers.
+- SAS (Serial Attached SCSI) - SAS uses a newer point-to-point protocol, has a better performance than SATA disks and is better suited for servers.
 Learn more [SAS vs SATA](https://www.hp.com/us-en/shop/tech-takes/sas-vs-sata){target=_blank}

-USB (Universal Serial Bus) - These include flash drives and floppies.
+- USB (Universal Serial Bus) - These include flash drives and floppies.
 And are seen as SCSI devices.

-SSD (Solid State Drives) - Modern SSD drives have come down in price, have no moving parts, use less power than drives with rotational media, and have faster transfer speeds.
+- SSD (Solid State Drives) - Modern SSD drives have come down in price, have no moving parts, use less power than drives with rotational media, and have faster transfer speeds.
 Internal SSDs are even installed with the same form factor and in the same enclosures as conventional drives.
 SSDs still cost a bit more, but price is decreasing.
 It is common to have both SSDs and rotational drives in the same machines, with frequently accessed and performance critical data transfers taking place on the SSDs.

 #### Disk drives

-Rotational disks are composed of one or more platters and each platter is read by one or more heads.
+Rotational disks are composed of one or more **platters** and each platter is read by one or more **heads**.
 Heads read a circular track off a platter as the disk spins.
 Circular tracks are divided into data blocks called sectors.
 A cylinder is a group which consists of the same track on all platters.

 The physical structural image has become less and less relevant as internal electronics on the drive actually obscure much of it.

 Use `sudo fdisk -l /dev/sdc` to list the partition table without entering interactive mode.

-`fdisk` is a menu-driven partition table editor and included in any Linux installation.
+**`fdisk`** is a menu-driven partition table editor and included in any Linux installation.
 It is the most standard and one of the most flexible of the partition table editors.
 As with any other partition table editor, make sure that you either write down the current partition table settings or make a copy of the current settings before making changes.

 No actual changes are made until you write the partition table to the disk by entering w.
 It is therefore important to verify your partition table is correct (with p) before writing to disk with w.
 If something is wrong, you can jump out safely with q.
 After the edit is made, either reboot or use `sudo partprobe -s` to make the change taking in effect.